Central Institute of Technology

-Central Institute of Technology was a Technical and Further Education (TAFE) institution based in Perth, Western Australia until 2016 when it became a part of North Metropolitan TAFE.
+Central Institute of Technology was a Technical and Further Education (TAFE) institution based in Perth, Western Australia until 2016, at which point it became a part of North Metropolitan TAFE.
 It was the equal oldest post-secondary educational institution in Western Australia and the largest TAFE institution in Perth.

 Historically it was also known by the names of Perth Technical College, Central Metropolitan College of TAFE (CMC) and Central TAFE.
-On April 11, 2016 following a reform of all TAFEWA colleges, Central Institute of Technology amalgamated with West Coast Institute of Training and became known as North Metropolitan TAFE.
+On 11 April 2016, following a reform of all TAFE colleges in Western Australia, Central Institute of Technology amalgamated with West Coast Institute of Training into North Metropolitan TAFE.

 Campuses and facilities

-The institute currently trains around 25,000 students each year and operates at five campuses in the Perth metropolitan area:
+The institute trained around 25,000 students each year and operated at five campuses in the Perth metropolitan area: